binocarlos/yoda/README.md

 	$ wget -qO- https://raw.github.com/binocarlos/yoda/master/bootstrap.sh | sudo bash

-### etcd
+### etcd server

 You need an [etcd](https://github.com/coreos/etcd) server running in order for yoda to speak to the force.

+2 environment variables are used by yoda to speak to the etcd server:

+ * YODA_HOST (default 127.0.0.1)
+ * YODA_PORT (default 4001)

-You can use the included Dockerfile to run this.
+You can use the Makefile to run an etcd server in a docker container.

 First install [docker](https://github.com/dotcloud/docker/).

-Then, build the etcd docker file and run the etcd server exposing ports 4001 & 7001:
+Then, to run etcd on the default port:

 ```
 $ make etcd